 Canadian Feed Research Centre

-The CFRC will support research through:
+The CFRC supports research through:

 - Preparation of feed and diets to high specification for use in animal feeding and nutrition research studies.
 Typical batch quantities produced may range from 50 kg to 20 tonnes and can be provided in bulk or in bags.

 - Experimentation to study the effects of different equipment, processing techniques and conditions, and different feed ingredients on nutritional value and cost of animal feeds.